Sam2159/PyCad-Automated-Script/README.md

 ```
 sudo apt-get install python3-tk
 ```

 # How To Run
-To run the script use:
+To run the Python script use:
 ```
 python3 main.py
 ```

+# Development Progress:
+- [x] Add a script for automatically update DNP status
+- [ ] Add a script for automatically update component prices
+- [ ] Add a script for automatically update component datasheets

 >[!NOTE]
 >If you have any issue with the script or you think that it could be improved, issues and PR are welcome.